nautechsystems/nautilus_trader/docs/concepts/advanced/custom_data.md

 ### Custom data type stub

-To enhance development convenience and improve code suggestions in your IDE, you can create a `.pyi` stub file with the proper constructor signature for your custom data types.
+To enhance development convenience and improve code suggestions in your IDE, you can create a `.pyi` stub file with the proper constructor signature for your custom data types as well as type hints for attributes.
 This is particularly useful when the constructor is dynamically generated at runtime, as it allows the IDE to recognize and provide suggestions for the class's methods and attributes.

 For instance, if you have a custom data class defined in `greeks.py`, you can create a corresponding `greeks.pyi` file with the following constructor signature:

 ```python
 from nautilus_trader.core.data import Data